This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 -

-As you’ll see in steps below, Spring will use the Jackson JSON library to automatically marshal instances of type Greeting into JSON. |
+As you will see in later in this guide, Spring will use the Jackson JSON library to automatically marshal instances of type Greeting into JSON. |

-Next you create the resource controller that will serve these greetings.
+Next, create the resource controller that will serve these greetings.

-Create a RestController
+Create a REST Controller

 In Spring’s approach to building RESTful web services, HTTP requests are handled by a controller.
-The components are easily identified by the @RestController
+The components are identified by the @RestController

 annotation, which combines the @Controller